Life Project on Ferbane Bog

 The current conservation objective for Ferbane Bog is to restore the area of Active Raised Bog to the area present when the Habitats Directive came into force in 1994.
 In the case of Active Raised Bog, the objective also includes the restoration of Degraded Raised Bog.

 The Area objective for Active Raised Bog (all on the high bog) is 43.51ha – almost double the existing area of active raised bog.

-Restoration works will include the blocking of drains, the construction of almost a thousand peat dams and the installation of a number of plastic dams.
-A drainage management plan and a fire management plan will be drawn up.
+Restoration works included the blocking of drains, the construction of over a thousand peat dams and the installation of a number of plastic dams.
+A drainage management plan and a fire management plan were also drawn up.

 Boardwalks, such as this one in Co Laois, are an option to increase the amenity value of certain Irish raised bogs

 OUT ON THE BOG

 The objective in relation to Structure and Functions (S&Fs) is that at least half of the Active Raised Bog area should be made up of the central ecotope and active flush (i.e. the wetter vegetation communities).
 These values have been set as Favourable Reference Values.